 Integrating with the GitHub UI

 After identifying the links in the catalog-info.yaml file, Tentacle seamlessly integrates them into the GitHub user interface.
-Depending on the context, these links will be displayed in different areas of the GitHub experience:
+Depending on the context, these links will be displayed in different areas of the GitHub experience:- Repository View: In the repository overview page, Tentacle will add a new section that displays all the links defined in the

-For example, you can define a link that will take the user directly to a preview environment for the current pull request by using the $pullrequest.number variable.
+Tentacle goes beyond just displaying static links.
+It also supports the use of dynamic variables that can be resolved based on the current context, such as the pull request or the repository.
+For example, you can define a link that will take the user directly to a preview environment for the current pull request by using the$pullrequest.number variable.
 Tentacle will automatically substitute this variable with the actual pull request number, creating a personalized link for each pull request.